Why are we doing this?

 - Organisations in England who want to import a proven model from overseas and replicate it in England, supporting many more children to thrive.

-Following an assessment of EOIs, we will invite the best to submit a full application.
+Following an assessment of the EOIs, we will invite the best to submit a full application.
 Nesta will work with applications to co-develop these, including rigorous assessment by an independent advisory panel.